Share

 Is sprintf vulnerable to security risks like SQL injection?

 No, sprintf() itself does not protect against SQL injection or other security vulnerabilities.
-It’s essential to use proper sanitization and validation techniques when incorporating user input into SQL queries or other sensitive contexts to prevent security risks.
+To prevent security risks, it’s essential to use proper sanitization and validation techniques when incorporating user input into SQL queries or other sensitive contexts.

 Are there any limitations to sprintf?